Today is October 11, 2024 /

 In the Beginning

-The B’nai Mitzvah journey is woven into our Religious School and worship programs and our emphasis on Tikun Olam – healing the world through our commitment to social justice.
+The B’nai Mitzvah journey is woven into the Religious School and worship programs and our emphasis on Tikun Olam – healing the world through our commitment to social justice.
 The ceremony serves as a waypoint in a lifelong study of Judaism and its relevance to living a full life.

-Individual Study with the Rabbi
+Individual Study with our Spiritual Leaders

 B’nai Mitzvah Study